FrancaBa/SeaQC-X-Denmark/README.md

 6. Segmentation to active measurement periods - Drop short and bad periods
 7. Check for linear interpolation (=constant slope)
 8. Analysing change rate:
-8.1 Extreme change rate between consecutive measurements (more than physical possible) 8.2 Noisy periods with a lot of stronger change points in short periods
+* 8.1 Extreme change rate between consecutive measurements (more than physical possible)
+* 8.2 Noisy periods with a lot of stronger change points in short periods
 9. Spike detection:
-9.1 Statisitcal test
+* 9.1 Statisitcal test
-9.2 Cotede
+* 9.2 Cotede
-9.3 Improved Cotede
+* 9.3 Improved Cotede
-9.4 Adapted Selene - Spline analysis
+* 9.4 Adapted Selene - Spline analysis
-9.5 Harmonic spike detection
+* 9.5 Harmonic spike detection
+* 9.6 Supervised ML on harmonic (not really relevant)
 10. Shift detection:
-10.1 Ruptures
+* 10.1 Ruptures
-10.2 Statistical change detection via gradient (strong change, but no change back)
+* 10.2 Statistical change detection via gradient (strong change, but no change back)
 11. Probably good data (=short periods of good data between long periods of bad data)

 In order to perform some of the quality check steps, filled timeseries without NaNs are needed.
 Thus, the following three filling appraoches are used: